 Prior to applying for a building permit, property owners are encouraged to contact the Historic Preservation Office (HPO) for a preliminary design review consultation.
 Design review (also called preservation review) ensures that work on historic property meets preservation standards and guidelines.

 Once HPO has completed the design review consultation with you, staff may determine that the project does not require Historic Preservation Review Board (HPRB) review.
-In this case you can file a permit application with the DC Department of Consumer and Regulatory Affairs (DCRA) for staff clearance.
+In this case you can file a permit application with the DC Department of Buildings (DOB) for staff clearance.
 More than 95 percent of permit applications for preservation review are handled through this HPO Expedited Review process.

 For projects requiring HPRB review, Concept Review allows you to get comments from HPRB at an early stage of project planning.
 You can make design revisions and secure concept approval before spending the time and money needed to prepare the working drawings for a building permit application.
 HPRB Concept review also allows Advisory Neighborhood Commissions (ANCs) and the public to comment during an early design phase, when concerns can be more easily resolved.